pwnjack/journal/_posts/2014-05-20-how-to-use-gulp-and-bower-to-setup-your-front-end-development-workflow.md

 ---
 I made <a title="gulpfile-bower" href="https://github.com/pwnjack/gulpfile-bower" target="_blank">this git</a> on github.

-It&#8217;s a complete guide to setup a working environment with a task manager (Gulp) and a Package Manager (Bower) and a configuration file (gulpfile), them together with this git you have a full working environment, you can use it straight to go or, obviously, you can make your own modifications to suit your workflow.
+It's a complete guide to setup a working environment with a task manager (Gulp) and a Package Manager (Bower) and a configuration file (gulpfile), them together with this git you have a full working environment, you can use it straight to go or, obviously, you can make your own modifications to suit your workflow.

-To better understand how it works and to get started with it read the git&#8217;s documentation and follow the instructions!
+To better understand how it works and to get started with it read the git's documentation and follow the instructions!

 <a title="gulpfile-bower" href="http://github.com/pwnjack/gulpfile-bower" target="_blank">View on github</a>